 See the details for the Victorias Secret Angel card

 For a department store credit card, the rewards on this are nothing to sneeze at.

 Pros?
 For purchases inside Saks it gives 2-6x points/dollar (only 2 for annual spending up to $4,999).
 However outside of their stores it gives 3x at salons and spas, 2x on groceries and gas, and 1x elsewhere.
 Each point = 1 cent towards a Saks gift card.

 Cons?
-The interest rates suck and the requirements for approval are more stringent.
-The best card for a place like Saks if you have good credit is actually the American Express Blue Cash Preferred because it gives 3% at stand-alone department stores in the US.
+The interest rates are clearly exorbitant and the requirements for approval are more stringent.
+The best card for a place like Saks if you have good credit is actually the American Express Blue Cash Preferred because it gives 3% at stand-alone department stores in the United States.

 There is a better option… Did you know that you can get 3% cash back at select US dept stores with AmEx Blue Cash Preferred?

 This post was written or last updated January 6, 2015